astral5wave/CampusCard/README.md

 ## Thought Process

 To simplify data flow across components and routes, I used `localStorage` to store submitted student data.
-This allows protected routes to access the data without relying on props or context API.
+This allows protected routes to access the data without relying on props or the context API.

 For the QR code, `qrcode.react` is used to encode the full student data as JSON.

 During the download process:
-- If the selected theme has only the front side, only that is downloaded.
+- If the selected template has only the front side, only that is downloaded.
-- If the theme has both front and back, both are downloaded one after the other.
+- If the template includes both front and back, both are downloaded one after the other.